Family wants answers after KCK police officer shot, killed 50-year-old man

 “Everyone I talked to at that house said my brother was trying to give that [overdosed] man CPR.
 Once the ambulance and help got there, he left.
 I have videos of my brother riding his bicycle, not fleeing, riding away,” he said.

-Eric tells FOX4 his brother was a drug addict who suffered for years.
+Eric tells WDAF-TV his brother was a drug addict who suffered for years.

 “He was loved.
 He was a human being.
 He had a problem that I couldn’t help him with.
 I tried,” he said.

-Eric also told FOX4 that the home where the overdose happened is a drug house.
+Eric also said that the home where the overdose happened is a drug house.

 “Even though he did drugs, he would give you the shirt off his back.
 He was a good-hearted person,” he said.

 Police have said that Anderton fled the scene on his bike, which Eric disputes.
-He sent the video to FOX4 that he obtained from a neighbor, which showed a man in red shorts riding a bike away from a scene with first responders.
-However, FOX4 cannot verify if the man in the video is John Anderton.
+He sent the video to WDAF-TV that he obtained from a neighbor, which showed a man in red shorts riding a bike away from a scene with first responders.
+However, WDAF-TV cannot verify if the man in the video is John Anderton.

 He also spoke with a different neighbor who claimed to have witnessed the shooting.
 After hearing about that and telling homicide detectives about what he learned, Eric said he got a lawyer.